-During the fiscal years ended December 31, 2020 and December 31, 2019, and the subsequent interim period through December 7, 2021, there were no "disagreements," as that term is defined in Item 304(a)(1)(iv) of Regulation S-K, between the Company and Frank, Rimerman + Co.
+During the fiscal year ended December 31, 2020 and the subsequent interim period through December 7, 2021, there were no "disagreements," as that term is defined in Item 304(a)(1)(iv) of Regulation S-K, between the Company and Frank, Rimerman + Co.
 LLP on any matter of accounting principles or practices, financial statement disclosures or auditing scope or procedures, which disagreements, if not resolved to the satisfaction of Frank, Rimerman + Co.
-LLP, would have caused Frank,

-Rimerman + Co.
+LLP, would have caused Frank, Rimerman + Co.
 LLP to make reference to the subject matter of the disagreement in its reports on the financial statements for such years.

-There were no "reportable events," as that term is defined in Item 304(a)(1)(v) of Regulation S-K, during the fiscal years ended December 31, 2020 and December 31, 2019, and the subsequent interim period through December 7, 2021, except for the existence of material weaknesses identified during Frank, Rimerman + Co.
-LLP's audit of our financial statements for the fiscal years ended December 31, 2020 and December 31, 2019 related to (i) the Company's control environment, in particular that there was an insufficient number of qualified accounting and financial reporting personnel with an appropriate level of knowledge, training and experience to address complex accounting issues and a lack of appropriate segregation of duties due to the small size of the accounting and financing department, and (ii) management review controls, specifically that the Company did not properly design or maintain effective controls over journal entry review and account reconciliation.
+There were no "reportable events," as that term is defined in Item 304(a)(1)(v) of Regulation S-K, during the fiscal year ended December 31, 2020 and the subsequent interim period through December 7, 2021, except for the existence of material weaknesses identified during Frank, Rimerman + Co.
+LLP's audit of our financial statements for the fiscal year ended December 31, 2020 and the subsequent interim period through December 7, 2021 related to (i) the Company's control environment, in particular that there was an insufficient number of qualified accounting and financial reporting personnel with an appropriate level of knowledge, training and experience to address complex accounting issues and a lack of appropriate segregation of duties due to the small size of the accounting and financing department, and (ii) management review controls, specifically that the Company did not properly design or maintain effective controls over journal entry review and account reconciliation.
 These material weaknesses have not yet been remediated.